franzamd/estimator-app/README.md

-_Looking for a shareable component template?
-Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)_

----

 # Estimator App

 App for estimate products with your pricing.
-It's made with Svelte using the store data.
+It's made with Svelte using store.

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.